George Ogilvie-Forbes

 Sir George Arthur Drostan Ogilvie-Forbes KCMG (6 December 1891 – 10 July 1954) was a British diplomat who held two key postings in the years leading up to the Second World War, as chargé d'affaires in Madrid and Valencia 1936 to 1937 and as counsellor and chargé d'affaires in Berlin from 1937 to 1939.
 He was known for his humanitarian efforts in both positions.
 In 2008, his name was included on a plaque in the Foreign and Commonwealth Office, London commemorating seven British diplomats "who by their personal endeavours helped to rescue victims of Nazi racial policy".
+In 2018, he was a posthumous recipient of the British Hero of the Holocaust award.

 Early life

 Ogilvie-Forbes was born on 6 December 1891 in Edinburgh, son of an Aberdeenshire landowner.
 He was educated at The Oratory School, Beaumont College, Bonn University and New College, Oxford.
 At Bonn, Ogilvie-Forbes studied modern languages, becoming fluent in French and German.
 In 1914 he joined the Scottish Horse Yeomanry, was wounded at Gallipoli and twice mentioned in Dispatches.
 In 1916 he was promoted to captain and became ADC to Lieutenant General Sir Stanley Maude the Commander-in-Chief, Mesopotamia and served on the General Staff.